yogeshwar607/shreemoryacabs/docs/SEO_STRATEGY_VS_KKTRAVELS.md

 - Blog-to-booking conversion rate: 5%+

 **Top Performing Content (expect these to win):**
-1. "GreenEVCabs vs KK Travels Comparison"
+1. "Shree Morya Cabs vs KK Travels Comparison"
 2. "Mumbai Airport to Pune Complete Guide"
 3. "Top 10 Weekend Getaways from Pune"
 4. "How to Save ₹500 on Pune-Mumbai Cab"